a11apurva/MedBook/README.md

 # MedBook

-Microsoft Phone App
+**A Health and Fitness Windows Phone App**

-[Runner's up at Microsoft code.fun.do Manipal,2015 and National Finalists in Microsoft Imagine Cup - 2016 , India]
+*Runner's up at Microsoft code.fun.do Manipal,2015 and National Finalists in Microsoft Imagine Cup - 2016 , India*

+## How to install

+MedBook is built for Windows Phone 8.1 and above.
+To run the application, deploy the application on Windows Phone 8.1 platform or above.
+To use the heartbeat monitoring feature, the Microsoft Band should be connected via Bluetooth Nugets to be installed : Windows Azure Mobile Services, Windows Azure Mobile Services, Json.NET, Microsoft Band SDK

-Implemented Features:
+## Implemented Features:

 1. Emergency Message
 	-sends co-ordinates of current location to the 3 saved emergency contacts